2023-24 Houston Scholars Program at the University of Houston

 - Preparing for applying to nationally competitive scholarships and top graduate school programs.

-In addition to these benefits and participating in a motivated cohort of high-achieving students, Houston Scholars are well-positioned to take advantage of other Office of Undergraduate Research programs, such as the Houston Early Research Experience (HERE) and the Summer Undergraduate Research Fellowship, which are supported with $1,000 and $4,000 scholarships, respectively.
+In addition to these benefits and participating in a motivated cohort of high-achieving students, Houston Scholars are well-positioned to take advantage of research programs, such as the Houston Early Research Experience (HERE), the Summer Undergraduate Research Fellowship (SURF), the Provost's Undergraduate Research Scholarship (PURS), and the Mellon Research Scholars Program which are supported with scholarships ranging from $1,000 to $5,000.

-- Attend two Houston Scholars seminar series about the theme of inequality (Exact dates TBD, but will take place in late-September and early-November, respectively).
+- Attend three Houston Scholars professional development seminars (Exact dates TBD, but will take place between late-September and early-November).

-- Attend two Houston Scholars seminar series about the theme of inequality (Exact dates TBD).
+- Attend two Houston Scholars professional development seminars (Exact dates TBD).

-- Enroll in the course Mapping Success about making effective decisions while at UH for both your academic and professional future (1st year cohort).
+- Enroll in the course Mapping Success about making effective decisions while at UH for both your academic and professional future (1st year cohort members only).

 Questions?
 For additional information about the Houston Scholars, please contact Dr. Ben Rayder in the Office of Undergraduate Research and Major Awards.